Skip to main content

 The hot sauce aisle in most grocery stores covers the basics: Tabasco, Cholula, Sriracha, Frank’s, a few local or regional brands.
 This is fine for everyday sauces but won’t show you the craft world.

-Some stores have a “specialty” or “international” section with wider selection—look there for sambal, harissa, gochujang, and regional sauces.
+Some stores have a “specialty” or “international” section with a wider selection.
+Look there for sambal, harissa, gochujang, and regional sauces.

 Online